Networking with AXWareTS

 class changes etc. These include the Timing Server, Audit Client

-and the 2 Registration Clients.
+and 2 Registration Clients.

 In a typical installation, the